Did redistricting change your polling place?

 - Sat.
 Nov.
 3 – Absentee voting 10 a.m. to 3 p.m.

 - Tues.
 November 6 – General Election, polls are open 7 a.m. to 8 p.m.

 For further information

 The Minneapolis Office of Elections and Voter Registration is responsible for administering elections in the City of Minneapolis.
-For information about registering and voting in Minneapolis, or to serve as an election judge, residents can visit the Web site at www.minneapolismn.gov/elections or call Minneapolis 311, which can also be reached at (612) 673-3000 or TTY/TTD 612-673-2157.
+For information about registering and voting in Minneapolis, or to serve as an election judge, residents can visit the website at vote.minneapolismn.gov or call Minneapolis 311, which can also be reached at (612) 673-3000 or TTY/TTD 612-673-2157.